tom-krieger/cis_security_hardening/REFERENCE.md

 * `cis_security_hardening::rules::journald_persistent`: Ensure journald is configured to write logfiles to persistent disk
 * `cis_security_hardening::rules::journald_rsyslog`: Ensure journald is configured to send logs to rsyslog
 * `cis_security_hardening::rules::kdump_service`: Ensure kdump service is not enabled
+* `cis_security_hardening::rules::krb5_server`: Ensure the krb5-server package has not been installed on the system
+* `cis_security_hardening::rules::krb5_workstation`: Ensure the krb5-workstation package has not been installed on the system
 * `cis_security_hardening::rules::ldap_client`: Ensure LDAP client is not installed
 * `cis_security_hardening::rules::ldapd`: Ensure LDAP server is not enabled
 * `cis_security_hardening::rules::limits_maxlogins`: Ensure maxlogins is 10 or less